Michael has come to rescue Tahlia with Father Klignen hidden in the shadows.

 “What?”
 The Memory Trader settled back into his seat.

 “I want the girl and all her memories—intact.”
 Michael asserted from behind an unbroken stare.

 The fat man sucked back drool through his bulbous lips, leaving behind a slimy trail, smearing across several rolls of his chin, and at the end of the trail, the drool soaked into the wrinkled collar of his tattered jacket.
 He smelled too.
 Michael hated dealing with these Memory Traders, but when you have nothing except your memories, well, they have you.

 The Trader’s cheeks jiggled just before he huffed, “Give me a peek or there’ll be no deal.
 I’ve got another bidder for the girl.
 You know that.”

 “I know, but he won’t deal you a story like this.”
-Michael lifted the headset, laying on the table in front of him, and placed the contacts just over his temples.
-Not touching his temples, but hovering at about two inches off his skin.
+Michael lifted the headset that laid on the table in front of him and placed the contacts just over his right temple.
+Not touching his temple, but hovering at about two inches off his skin.
 “Pull all you can from there.
 I’m no fool.
 I've seen how fast these things work.”